Hennef (Sieg)

 Hennef (Sieg) ([ˈhɛnɛf]) is a town in the Rhein-Sieg district of North Rhine-Westphalia, Germany.
 It is situated on the river Sieg, approx. 7 km south-east of Siegburg and 15 km east of Bonn.
 Hennef is the fourth-biggest town in the Rhein-Sieg-Kreis (i.e. district).
 It is the site of the 15th-century castle, Schloss Allner, next to the Allner See.
 Within Hennef is the town of Stadt Blankenberg, with the castle of Blankenberg.

+Villages in Hennef

-Hennef is also known as the "City of 100 villages".
+Hennef is known as the "City of 100 villages".
+The official list counts 89.